andycall/RCRE/README.md

 If you've ever read some of the large react project codes, you'll find it hard to figure out how it works.
 Obviously, not everyone can handle the above problems very well.

 RCRE is designed to make it easy for **everyone** to handle the above issues.
 It uses completely new design to make some complex problems easier.
-It has only a few React components, and you only need to known is write simple configuration and get everything done.
+It has only a few React components, and you only need to known is write simple configuration and components to get everything done.

 RCRE provide 5 powerful features that speed up your application developments.